sudhanshu-mpl/xwiki-guide/README.md

-# XWiki Playbook
-Ansible playbook to install xwiki on ubuntu using standalone distribution method.

 ## XWiki Introduction
 * XWiki is a free and opensource advanced Wiki Software which is written in Java.
 It runs on servlet containers like JBoss, Tomcat etc. It uses a database such as MySQL or PostgreSQL to store its information.
 * XWiki installation using standalone distribution is the fastest and easiest way because all components needed by XWiki are automatically installed on the server.
 This XWiki software provides an in-built  XWiki, with a portable database (HSQLDB) and a lightweight Java container (Jetty).